chingu-voyages/v18-bears-team-04/README.md

 Sprint 4: Setting up Assignment API and Student and Teachers Assignments

-Sprint 5: Notification API,
+Sprint 5: Notification API, additional adjustments and small features

 Sprint 6: Testing and Deployment

 ## Screenshots

-Include logo/demo screenshot etc.
-Features
+-

 ## Built with